UWbadgers16/BillSync/README.txt

 Georgii - email ledger, export to .csv or Excel, sync local db to skydrive

-Yue Weng - coordinate with Georgii to get the People page working, add members only once
+Yue Weng - brainstorm and implement more ideas for people module

-Eric - get Notifications page working and make sure that when going ItemsList-->Add item to group-->back to ItemsList via the back button that the ItemsList is updated
+Eric - streamline the full picture view, make a panorama background

-John - add a progress bar
+John - work on syncing, add a progress bar